ttakami-42/Mermaider/_tests/README.md

 {"role": "assistant", "content": "<response message>"}
 ```

-By using _function calling_, Models must respond with a different parameters:
+By using _function calling_, models must respond with a different parameters:

 ```
 {'role': 'assistant',